EmanWiens/emanwiens.github.io/README.md

 `npm install react-string-format`<br />
 <br />

+A tutorial on how to make responsive navigation bars

 TL;DR <br />
 [Github pages does not support BrowserRouter -> switch to HashRouter](https://stackoverflow.com/questions/71984401/react-router-not-working-with-github-pages)<br />